stefanom/spiramir2/README.txt

  This folder contains a Blender add-on to draw or fill curves with recursive non-interative logarithmic spirals.

- ## TODO

- *  test on the various expected containment shapes

 ## Attic

     # def get_contact_points(self, curves, steps):